AntLightCode/spreadsheetmemo-page/README.md

 https://spreadsheetmemo.com/

-Homepage for **flashcard-based learning web app** that combines the flexibility of **Google Sheets** with effective memorization techniques.
+Homepage for SpreadsheetMemo – a **flashcard-based learning web app** combining the flexibility of **Google Sheets** with effective memorization techniques.